 The panel shall consist of trained attorneys and specially trained and experienced non-attorney mediators.
-To be on the panel a mediator must meet all of the following requirements:
+To be on the panel a mediator must meet all the following requirements:

-- a.
-Be of good character; and - b.
-Be an attorney in good standing with at least five (5) years of civil litigation experience, or, if not an attorney, have served professionally as the mediator in at least ten cases in the two (2) years immediately preceding submission of the panel application; and - c.
-Have completed a training program approved of by the Court's ADR committee, or have equivalent experience and be approved by the Supervising Judge of the Civil Departments; - d.
-Comply with all applicable ethics requirements and rules of court; and - e.
-Serve as an ADR neutral on a pro bono or modest-means basis in at least one case per year, not to exceed eight hours, if requested by the court.
-The court shall establish the eligibility requirements for litigants to receive, and the application process for them to request, ADR services on a pro bono or modest-means basis.
-(See Judicial Administration Rule)
+- 1. Be of good character; and - 2.
+Be an attorney in good standing with at least five (5) years of civil litigation experience, or, if not an attorney, have served professionally as the mediator in at least ten cases in the two (2) years immediately preceding submission of the panel application; and - 3.
+Have completed a training program approved of by the Court's ADR committee, or have equivalent experience and be approved by the Supervising Civil Judge; - 4.
+Comply with all applicable ethics requirements and Rules of Court.